digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/restapi.md

 ## Retry on Network Errors

-ToolJet provides an option to automatically retry REST API requests in case of certain network errors or specific HTTP status codes.
+JumpStart provides an option to automatically retry REST API requests in case of certain network errors or specific HTTP status codes.
 By default, this feature is enabled and will retry the request up to 3 times in case of failure.
 This feature can be toggled on or off at both the data source level and the individual query level.
 When enabled, retries will occur for the following scenarios:

 1. Specific HTTP status codes: 408, 413, 429, 500, 502, 503, 504, 521, 522, 524.
 2. Network errors: